sferik/t-ruby/README.md

 1. Fork the project.
 2. Create a topic branch.
 3. Implement your feature or bug fix.
-4. Add documentation for your feature or bug fix.
-5. Run `bundle exec rake doc:yard`.
-If your changes are not 100% documented, go back to step 4.
-6. Add specs for your feature or bug fix.
+4. Add specs for your feature or bug fix.
-7. Run `bundle exec rake spec`.
-If your changes are not 100% covered, go back to step 6.
+5. Run `bundle exec rake spec`.
+If your changes are not 100% covered, go back to step 4.
-8. Commit and push your changes.
+6. Commit and push your changes.
-9. Submit a pull request.
+7. Submit a pull request.
 Please do not include changes to the gemspec, version, or history file.
 (If you want to create your own version for some reason, please do so in a separate commit.)